 Yes, Obsidian notes are saved automatically as you write and edit them.
 Unlike traditional note-taking tools where you have to manually save your notes, Obsidian uses an auto-save feature that saves your changes in real-time.
 This auto-save feature ensures that you never lose any of your notes, even if your computer crashes or loses power unexpectedly.
 As long as you have been regularly saving your notes, you can easily pick up where you left off without losing any progress.

 Additionally, Obsidian’s auto-save feature allows users to focus on note-taking without worrying about constantly saving their work.
 It means that users can stay in their creative flow and not be disrupted by the need to save their notes manually.

 Linking daily notes in Obsidian is a great way to connect your notes and create a network of interconnected ideas.
-Here are the steps on Obsidian how to link notes:
+Here are the steps on how to link notes in Obsidian:

 1. Open the Obsidian application on your PC or laptop.

 2. Firstly. click on the Settings gear icon from the bottom left corner.

 3. Switch to the Files & Links tab and turn on the toggle for the Automatically update internal links option.